 TH6510 Contemporary Theology 3 C/h

-This course will explore the nature of the task(s) of theology.
-Primary readings from the great tradition of the Christian Church that represent both the traditional positions and contemporary expressions and challenges to its undertaking will be surveyed.
+This course will explore the nature of theology.
+Primary readings from the traditional Christian Church will be represented.
+Also, the contemporary expressions of literature and the challenges of its undertaking will be surveyed.

 TH7310 Eschatology II 3 C/h